edchelstephens/docker-for-web-developers/NOTES.md

 - Have a robust networking and persisten storage options

 # What if we could define the containers we want and then hand it off to a system that manages it all for us?

 # - Well, welcome to Kubernetes, K8s does all of that! :)

 # Kubernetes - K8s

 - Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applciations
 - kubernetes.io

+# Analogies

+## Sports Team - Containers as players, Kubernetes as coach

+- In a perspective of sports team, the players are the containers and kubernetes is the coach, managing the play and the players
+- Kubernetes is the coach of a container team

+## Orchestra - The orchestra players as the container, Kubernetes as the conductor